-If you are a senior applying for internships a Declaration of Intent to Complete Degree and/or ACEND-approved minimum academic requirements form should be requested from the Program Director.
-This form is used in lieu of the Verification Statement until you graduate and/or complete the DPD program.
+If you are a senior applying for internships a Declaration of Intent to Complete Didactic Program in Dietetics and/or ACEND-approved minimum academic requirements form must be completed by the DPD Director.
+This form is used in lieu of the Verification Statement until you graduate and/or complete the DPD.

-It should be noted that successful completion of the DPD with the receipt of a Verification Statement does not guarantee acceptance into a dietetic internship.
-Currently, there are an inadequate number of internship positions to meet the needs of all qualified DPD graduates.
+It should be noted that successful completion of the Didactic Program in Dietetics with the receipt of a Verification Statement does not guarantee acceptance into a dietetic internship.
+Currently, there are an inadequate number of internship positions to meet the needs of all qualified dietetics graduates.
+If an internship is not secured upon the first application, there are several options: